+A place online counselling via Vsee or Zoom or on the phone.
 A place where you can explore difficult things in confidence, with someone who believes in you.
 Where you can unpack your anxieties, depression or relationship issues.

 I believe the relationship formed between the client and counsellor is fundamental to counselling.
 In a good relationship the client feels accepted without being judged, supported and believed in.
 Here they know that they have been understood and met as they explore the difficult issues, shame and anxieties in their lives.